duneroadrunner/SaferCPlusPlus/README.md

 Also note that explicitly calling `std::move()` (the one in the `<utility>` library, not the one in the `<algorithm>` library) is not really in the spirit of the library and could cause problems if applied to certain scope objects. `std::forward<>()` is fine.
 Basically, just let the compiler decide when a reference is an rvalue reference.

 And also, SaferCPlusPlus does not yet provide safer substitutes for all of the standard library containers, just the ones responsible for the most problems (vector and array).
 So be careful with your maps, sets, etc. In many cases lists can be replaced with [`ivector<>`](#ivector)s that support list-style iterators, often with a performance benefit.
-And also note that safe replacements/wrappers for global/static variables are still pending.

 ### Questions and comments
 If you have questions or comments you can create a post in the [issues section](https://github.com/duneroadrunner/SaferCPlusPlus/issues).